 “Honed my skills, knowledge and confidence in examining a newborn”

-A written element worth 100% of the mark
+1. A professional discussion worth 100% of the mark.